 - Deploy a Network Virtual Appliance (NVA) in each hub virtual network and a route server in the spoke virtual network.

 - Enable VNet peering between the hub and spoke virtual networks.

-- Configure BGP peering between the Route Server and each NVA deployed.
+- Configure BGP peering between the route server and each NVA deployed.

 How does it work?

-In the data plane, virtual machines in the spoke virtual network will see the security NVA or the VPN NVA in the hub as the next hop.
-Traffic destined for the Internet-bound traffic or the hybrid cross-premises traffic will now route through the NVAs in the hub virtual network.
+In the data plane, virtual machines in the spoke VNet will see the security NVA or the VPN NVA in the hub as the next hop.
+Traffic destined for the Internet-bound traffic or the hybrid cross-premises traffic will now route through the NVAs in the hub VNet.
 You can configure both hubs to be either active/active or active/passive.
 In the case when the active hub fails, the traffic to and from the virtual machines will fail over to the other hub.
 These failures include but not limited to: NVA failures or service connectivity failures.
 This set up ensures your network is configured for high availability.

 Integration with ExpressRoute

 You can build a dual-homed network that involves two or more ExpressRoute connections.
 Along with the steps described above, you'll need to: